 A security guard now watches over the front gate and prevents anyone from entering.
-Differing access points to the site are now discussed but it is popular knowledge that his loyalty to health and safety can be dissuaded for Dong.
-A payment to the sum of 10,000 Dong (under a Dollar) is likely to suffice.
+Differing access points to the site are now discussed but it is popular knowledge that loyalty to health and safety can be dissuaded for Dong.
+Payment to the sum of 10,000 Dong (under a Dollar) is likely to suffice.

 Vietnam’s unofficial must-see attraction!

 Draped in graffiti and overgrown forestry, this weary waterpark is fast succumbing to the elements and might not be around much longer.
-Walking round the grounds it’s not hard to imagine what joy and excitement it could have brought, but has instead been replaced with an eerie sense of a time forgotten.
+Walking around the grounds it’s not hard to imagine what joy and excitement it could have brought but has instead been replaced with an eerie sense of a time forgotten.